DigitalGlobe/GGD-OpenSpaceNet/README.md

 OpenSpaceNet takes a pre-trained neural network and applies it to imagery.
 It can use local files from your computer, or connect to DigitalGlobe servers to download maps.
 OpenSpaceNet uses your DigitalGlobe account to download the maps, so it can only use maps that you have already purchased.
 This guide will explain the basic usage of OpenSpaceNet.

+# Linux Instructions

 ## Train a model
 Train a model with Caffe.
 OpenSpaceNet only supports Caffe models for the time being.
 Once you have a trained model, you will need to package it as a gbdxm file, which is an archive format used by OpenSpaceNet.

-## Convert model to GBDXM
-The GBDXM format stores a model in a compressed file which OSN uses.
+## Store a model in GBDXM format
+OpenSpaceNet uses a container format so you can pass your model as a single file.
+You can create a GMDXM file using the `gbdxm` module.

 The `gbdxm` module acts as a link between caffe and OSN.
 The executable is available on the [DeepCore webpage](https://digitalglobe.github.io/DeepCore/).
 You will need to make it executable before you can run it `chmod u+x gbdxm`.
 Then you can convert your Caffe model to gbdxm format:

 ```bash
 $ ./gbdxm pack -f out.gbdxm --caffe-model deploy.prototxt --caffe-trained model.caffemodel \